 [New Targets] Center of Technology and Society, Civil Society

+The development of policies that promote and remove legal barriers to an unrestricted access to public domain;

+The development of policies that facilitate digitization of libraries and collections, in order to promote preservation and broadened access.

+The creation of an open educational resources policy and the incentive of an open access mandate;

+The promotion of the production of FOSS and fostering its adoption by public administration.

+The promotion of open standards for increased interoperability, innovation and ease of access.

+The implementation of Open Government initiatives;

-Indicator: Relevant national policies implemented.
+Indicator (a-f)r: Relevant national policies implemented.

-Media and Information Literacy levels enhanced amongst school age population.
+Enhancing levels of Media and Information Literacy levels, and mass media and communications amongst school age population.

 Indicator: % of schools with teachers trained to offer a MIL curriculum.

+Indicator: Relevant lifelong educational and learning programmes and initiatives developed.

-Center of Technology and Society, Civil Society : Enhancing levels of Media and Information Literacy levels, and mass media and communications amongst school age population.
+Center of Technology and Society, Civil Society : Enhancing levels of Media and Information Literacy levels, and mass media and communications enhanced amongst school age population.

 Uruguay, Government: B should be revised.